Dina Reviews: The Disney Animated Canon

 • Saludos Amigos (1942)

-It’s… a collection of shorts, mostly centered around Latin American culture.
-It’s fine, and of course Donald and Goofy are always entertaining, but it’s… kind of obvious that this movie was made mostly because the Disney studio needed money and not because this was a movie they wanted to make.
+It’s… a collection of shorts, mostly centered around Latin American culture, made as a part of Franklin D. Roosevelt’s “Good Neighbour Policy” to create goodwill between the US and Central America during World War II.
+It’s fine, and of course Donald and Goofy appear in some of the shorts and they’re always entertaining… and of course this movie also introduced José Carioca.
+So there’s quite a lot to like here.
+Still… it’s kind of obvious that this was made mostly because the Disney studio needed money (and for the above-mentioned goodwill effort), and not because this was a movie they wanted to make.

 • The Three Caballeros (1944)

 Or Saludos Amigos Part 2.
+Same deal as the first one, but this one centers more on Donald and his friends José and Panchito.
 Well, any movie starring Donald Duck is bound to be worth watching at least once, but the movie kind of suffers from the fact that… it’s not a movie.
-It’s a series of song and dance numbers with a couple of shorts thrown in at the beginning.
+It’s not REALLY a series of shorts either, thouth it does include a couple of shorts.
+No, this is more a series of song and dance numbers that get increasingly frantic and loud.
 Sure, the music is catchy, the visuals are stunning, and Donald’s antics MOSTLY land… but most of the segments go on for MUCH too long and at the end you just sit there wondering what the POINT of the movie even was.

 • Make Mine Music (1946)